In this guide, I will share the best beginners mindfulness activities for adults, kids and groups.

 This simple technique trains your mind to be aware of your senses.
 It improves the communication between your conscious mind and your unconscious mind.
 And all you need do is describe a few things around you.

-Mindfulness Exercises For Kids
+Best Mindfulness Activities For Kids

-There are so many benefits of mindfulness exercises for children.
+There are so many benefits of mindfulness meditation exercises for children.
 And there are other techniques you might like to try too, such as teaching them some mantras for kids.

 - improves focus

-- makes you smarter
+- makes them smarter

 - increases compassion